MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Register-PSSessionConfiguration.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Path
-Specifies the path and file name of a session configuration file \(.pssc\), such as one created by the New-PSSessionConfigurationFile cmdlet.
+Specifies the path and file name of a session configuration file (.pssc), such as one created by the New-PSSessionConfigurationFile cmdlet.
 If you omit the path, the default is the current directory.

 This parameter is introduced in Windows PowerShell 3.0.